raspberrypilearning/getting-started-scratch/en/step_9.md

 --- task ---

-`Motion`{:class="block3motion"} blocks allow you to make your sprite bounce and/or spin around the Stage.
-See some of the motions below which you can create.
+`Motion`{:class="block3motion"} blocks allow you to move your sprite so it can bounce and/or spin around the Stage.
+See some of ways in which you can get your sprite moving:

 --- collapse ---
 ---